meta-space-org/playnetwork/README.md

 ### Networked entities

-Each networked entity get unique unique IDs which is persistent between server and clients.
-Any server-side change to an entity, components or script attributes, will automatically synchronise to the client.
+Each networked entity gets unique ID which is persistent between server and clients.
+Any server-side change to an entity, components or script attributes, if defined by property in networked entity attributes, will automatically synchronise to the client.

 ### Custom events

 This boilerplate uses [socket.io](https://socket.io/), which is a popular WebSockets wrapper, that simplifies many things.
 So server and client can send to each other any variety of messages.
-As well as server can send message to the whole room that can have many users.
+As well as server can send message to the a whole room that can have many users.

 ### Code hot-reloading

 For faster development times, it is possible to hot-reload script types, without restarting a server (what a blast!).
 Simply ensure you have `swap` method defined, and internal watcher will try to reload your script on every change/save.
 This will reload script types from updated file, and trigger `swap` method on all entities with such script type.
-If there was a parsing error in script type code, it will report that in console and prevent hot-swap.
+If there was a parsing error, it will report that in console and prevent hot-swap.

 For more details on how to inherit old instance state read here: [User Manual](https://developer.playcanvas.com/en/user-manual/scripting/hot-reloading/).